nycto-auris/nycto-auris/Trading/TTG/Course Notes/CourseNotes.md

         - T3 - 25%
             - After T1/T2 have been exited sell T3 if the stock makes another new high or if momentum slows or shows weakness in the trend.

+### TTG Triangle(ABCD) ###

+    - Morning Setup

+        - Checklist
+            - Strong stock
+                - The TTG triangle forms mostly on strong stocks that gap up in the morning and/or off news catalyst with out of ordinary volume.
+            - Initila Morning High(IMH)
+                - The first pullback in the morning, real pullback, on a 3/5min chart.
+Wait for a pullback
+            - High Volume Break
+                - After the IMH you want to see big volume breakup up through the IMH.
+The higher the vol the better chance IMH has of becoming support.
+            - Initial High Support
+                - Look for IMH to become support.
+You want to see it bounce, trade above, and establish a support area.
+            - Down Trend Resistance Line
+                - You want to see lower highs that create a down trend line with decreasing volume. this creates a descending trianlge above the initial morning high support level.
+            - Down Trend Reistance Breakout
+                - You want to see the stock break the trend with an increase in volume.
+The heavier the vol the better chance you have a continuation and followthrough.
+                - A good 1st take profit can be in front of HOD.